Node Dictionary

 - Walk Node

 (Macros): Applies a "Brownian motion" logic to the sequence.
 You can configure the probability of stepping forward, staying on the same step, or stepping backward.
-(Inputs: 1, Outputs: 1) - Converge Node: Merges two input sequences.
-(Inputs: 2, Outputs: 1)
+(Inputs: 1, Outputs: 1) - Converge Node: Reorders steps from outside-in — alternating the highest and lowest remaining values.
+Works on both note and CC sequences (agnostic).
+(Inputs: 1, Outputs: 1)

 Combinatorial & Chord Logic